-Planning rules are complicated but there are tools we can recommend to help you work out if you do need to apply for it.
-They do not, however, give you a definitive source of legal information.
+We recommend using the advice and guidance tools below to help you work out if you need to apply for planning permission.
+These tools do not provide a definitive source of legal information.

 Do I need planning permission?

-Some developments can be carried out without requiring planning permission; this is known as Permitted Development.
-The Planning Portal website provides advice and guidance on common household projects that can be done without planning permission.
+Some developments can be carried out without planning permission.
+This is known as Permitted Development.
+Visit the Planning Portal website for advice and guidance on common household projects that can be done without planning permission.

-In some cases where planning permission is not required you may still need building regulations.
+In some cases where planning permission is not needed you may still need building regulations approval.

-If you know you require planning permission for your development we can provide you with advice before you submit a full planning application.
-Please note this service will incur a fee.
+If planning permission is needed for your development, we can provide you with advice before you submit a full planning application.
+You will have to pay for this service.

 - The installation of a low carbon/renewable energy technology on an existing building (solar panels, heat pumps etc).